Phyks/cozyweboob/README.md

   Note that this route will not delete the temporary file whose content has been retrieved, and you should delete it manually.

-* the `/clean` route, which will delete all temporary downloaded files.
+* the `/clean` route (`POST` method), which will delete all temporary downloaded files.
 This route will return a JSON list of deleted folders.

 **IMPORTANT:** Note this small webserver is **not** production ready and only here as a proof of concept and to be used in a controlled development